-Welcome to Soulbot, one of the largest Soul Music Information Database on the web.
+Welcome to Soulbot, the number one Soul Music Database on the web

 You will find lots of information about the artists and their recordings and no apologies are made for emphasising our favourites like this one: The MONKEY TIME

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.